New OCCRP Pandora Papers leak reveals more details of secret financial networks of New Europe’s elite

 Azerbaijan

-The children of Azerbaijan’s president Ilham Aliyev are revealed by the leak as owning tens of millions of dollars of luxury property.
+The children of Azerbaijan’s President Ilham Aliyev are revealed by the leak as owning tens of millions of dollars of luxury property.

-The revelations could prove embarrassing for the UK government, as the Aliyevs appear to have made a £31mn profit after selling one of their London properties to the Crown Estate - the Queen's property empire that is managed by The Treasury and raises cash for the nation, the BBC reports.
+The revelations could prove embarrassing for the UK government, as the Aliyevs appear to have made a GBP31mn profit after selling one of their London properties to the Crown Estate – the Queen's property empire that is managed by The Treasury and raises cash for the nation, the BBC reports.

-Aliyev’s daughters were shown to own the Sofitel luxury hotel on the manmade Palm Jumeirah island in Dubai.
+Aliyev’s daughters were shown to own the Sofitel luxury hotel on the man-made Palm Jumeirah island in Dubai.
 The two plots on which the Sofitel is built are held by a Dubai-registered company called Sahra FZCO, according to records obtained by OCCRP.

 Sahra is jointly owned by Leyla and Arzu Aliyeva, claim sources who have spoken on condition of anonymity to the Daphne Project, a collaboration of 18 news organisations, including the Guardian, Reuters and The New York Times.

-In addition Sahra appears to have acquired 16 villas on nearby Jumeirah manmade archipelago set within a lagoon.
-Its villas, placed among water features and lush gardens, cost an average of £2m each and the plots, registered in their names, are worth approximately £70m, as cited by the Guardian.
+In addition, Sahra appears to have acquired 16 villas on nearby Jumeirah man-made archipelago set within a lagoon.
+Its villas, placed among water features and lush gardens, cost an average of GBP2mn each and the plots, registered in their names, are worth approximately GBP70m, as cited by the Guardian.

-The files also show how the family - long accused of corruption - bought 17 properties, including a £33m office block in London for the president's 11-year-old son Heydar Aliyev.
+The files also show how the family – long accused of corruption – bought 17 properties, including a GBP33mn office block in London for the president's 11-year-old son Heydar Aliyev.
 The building in Mayfair was bought by a front company owned by a family friend of President Ilham Aliyev in 2009.
 It was transferred one month later to Hedyar, the BBC reports.

 Kazakhstan